 These specific amounts can also be doubled when spouses file bankruptcy together and they jointly own the property.
 Your attorney can explain the exact amounts for your specific location and help you formulate the best plan for sheltering your remaining assets.

-Talk to an Attorney as Soon as Possible
+Talk to a Bankruptcy Attorney as Soon as Possible

-An experienced lawyer is key to reducing debt through bankruptcy while protecting your assets.
+A top rated Brooklyn bankruptcy lawyer is a key to reducing debt through bankruptcy while protecting your assets.
 If you need to file for bankruptcy so you can move forward to a better financial future, get in touch with Alatsas Law Firm to schedule a consultation.